 The Fund has investments in Bank of Jamaica Certificates of Deposit, Government of Jamaica securities and Corporate bonds.
 Locally issued Bank of Jamaica securities are in the custody of the Central Securities Depository (CSD), while global bonds issued by the Government of Jamaica and other investment assets are held with financial institutions which management regards as reputable and financially sound.
-These financial institutions and corporate entities are regularly reviewed, and risk- rated by the JN Group Risk and Compliance Unit of the Investment Manager's ultimate parent company.
+These financial institutions and corporate entities are regularly reviewed, and risk- rated by the Group Risk and Compliance Unit.